TIMwilltell/iaWriter-Template-dndBeyond-inspired/Style Guide.md

 If the characters don't approach the tower from the north skip to [[chapter 3]].
 ```

-If the characters don't make their approach to the tower from the north skip to chapter 3.
+If the characters don't make their approach to the tower from the north skip to [[chapter 3]].

 ###### Monster Link